Founder and Head of Non-reoffending

-I’ve been a successful entrepreneur in the music and events industry and produced many live music events and large-scale music festivals, including the internationally renowned Reggae Sunsplash festival.
-During the eighties and nineties, I was the driving force behind the Genesis organisation, pioneering some of the biggest warehouse parties of the acid house era.
-I was also a very successful drug smuggler, a category ‘A’ criminal with a lifestyle to match, that is until it all came crashing down, ruining my life and more importantly ruining the lives of my family.
+Andrew has been a successful entrepreneur in the music and events industry and produced many live music events and large-scale music festivals.
+He was also a very successful drug smuggler, a category ‘A’ criminal with a lifestyle to match, that is until it all came crashing down, ruining his life and more importantly ruining the lives of his family.

 Director of Mentorship

-Former convicted criminal, today David is a social entrepreneur committed to working in support of marginalised young people, creating opportunities and solutions.
+David, a former convicted criminal, today is a social entrepreneur committed to working in support of marginalised young people, creating opportunities and solutions.

 He aims to develop the AP Foundation to establish itself as a fore runner in rehabilitation, reducing crime by supporting offenders peer mentoring.